USEPA/EPA_OMEGA_Model/doc/source/inputs.rst

 associated with pollution, but rather the first step in estimating the benefits associated with reductions of those pollutants.
 For that reason, the user must be careful not to consider those as absolute costs, but once compared to the "costs" of another scenario (presumably via calculation of a difference in "costs" between two scenarios) the result can be interpreted as a benefit.

+Additionally, OMEGA also outputs the following CSVs from the Producer Module:

+* a year-by-year list of credit balances
+* a ledger of credit transactions between model years to achieve compliance